-Erosion and Sedimentation Control Plan
+Erosion & Sedimentation Control Plan

-Many of our projects across the state and country exist in agricultural communities.
-We are considered a harmonious use and a low-impact neighbor since we don't create any traffic, noise, or pollution, and will provide pollinator friendly seed mixes when we reseed the Site.
-In addition, our sites are kept clean and neat.
+Many of Pivot's projects in Illinois and throughout the nation exist in agricultural communities.
+Pivot solar projects are considered harmonious uses and a low-impact neighbor, well maintained, clean, and neat, not creating any traffic, noise, or pollution, while providing pollinator-friendly seed mixes when reseeding the site.
 Much of the Project will be non-impervious materials, to allow for adequate drainage of the Site.
 The existing surface water drainage and subsurface drainage system will retain existing drainage patterns.
 Any conservation practices damaged by construction will be restored by the Applicant to their pre-construction condition and care will be taken to maintain the existing practices to preserve erosion control, flood control, and water quality.

 Should any open trenching be required, the Project will do so in accordance with the trenching requirements listed in the Champaign County Zoning Ordinance.
-Soil compaction and rutting will be mitigated and shall be consistent with the Agricultural Impact Mitigation Agreement.
-An Erosion and Sedimentation Control Plan will be designed prior to our application for a building permit and as-build documentation will be provided to the zoning administrator.
+Soil compaction and rutting will be mitigated and shall be consistent with the State of Illinois' Agricultural Impact Mitigation Agreement (AIMA).
+An Erosion and Sedimentation Control Plan will be a central element in construction permitting with as-built documentation provided to the County upon completion.

-Prior to construction, mechanical means to control runoff will be used, such as straw bales, anchored netting, silt fences or berms (if necessary).
-Typically, we propose silt fences be installed within areas of the parcel perimeter to manage drainage and erosion that may occur during construction.
+Prior to construction, mechanical means to control runoff will be used, such as straw bales, anchored netting, silt fences, or berms (if necessary).
+Typically, we propose silt fences be installed within the Project's perimeter areas to manage drainage and erosion that may occur during construction.
 The natural vegetation will remain intact in between and underneath the solar equipment.
-Upon construction completion, Pivot Energy will seed the Site with native grass seed mix approved by the County and/or the local jurisdiction.
+Upon construction completion, Pivot Energy will seed the Site with a native grass seed mix approved by the County.
 The use of native vegetation and/or pollinator-friendly seed mixes supports the habitat of bees, butterflies, wasps, flies, beetles, and other pollinator species needed for agriculture.
-The seed mix chosen will be native and local to the Illinois environment, which naturally allows the Site to be resilient to droughts and intense downpours.
-Native grasses and deep roots are more efficient than turf grass at absorbing run-off and are designed to not increase storm water runoff.
-Additionally, planting diverse mixes of native plants will prevent soil and nutrients from washing away, and improves water quality and prevents soil loss.
+The seed mix chosen will be native and local to the Illinois environment, which naturally allows the site to be resilient to droughts and intense downpours.
+Native grasses and deep roots are more efficient than turf grass at absorbing run-off and are designed to not increase stormwater runoff.
+Additionally, planting diverse mixes of native plants prevents soil and nutrients from washing away, improving water quality, and preventing soil loss.

-Should the Project damage any drain tiles on the Project parcel during construction or operation, then the Applicant shall promptly repair or replace those drain tiles.
+Should the Project damage any drain tiles on the parcel during construction or operation, the Applicant shall promptly repair or replace damaged tiles.
 In cooperation with the landowner, Pivot will identify existing drainage infrastructure to avoid during the installation and ongoing operation of the Project.
 If any drainage district tile lines are located, they will be flagged and protected by a 30-foot-wide, no-construction buffer on either side of the drain tile.
-There are no gas or hazardous liquid pipelines on the Site.
-The Project will comply with the standards set for in the Agricultural Impact Mitigation Agreement that will be finalized prior to applying for a construction permit.
+There are no gas or hazardous liquid pipelines on the site.
+The Project will comply with the standards set forth in the AIMA that will be finalized prior to applying for construction permits.